VladSytiuk/Checkbox/README.md

 ## Installation:

-Clone the project and then go to the root directory and create .env and .env.test files like in .env.example (You might want to change the credentials).
+Clone the project and then go to the root directory and create .env and .env.test files like in .env.examples (You might want to change the credentials).
 Then you can install app: